SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/The_SBND_flux_files.md

 been shifted along X so that it is inline with the engineer drawings (the X,Y beam centre is now at (0.457, 0) rather than (1.3,0)), but otherwise uses an identical window setup to ConfigE-v1.

+### ConfigH-v1

+Files were produced using BooNEtoGSimple.
+The centre of the window has been changed from `(X, Y) = (45.7, 0) cm` to `(X, Y) = (-73.78, 0) cm`, as in the current design.
+Check https://github.com/SBNSoftware/sbndcode/pull/95 for more details.
+Otherwise, it uses an identical window setup to ConfigF-v1.